 second step, and three ways to reach the third step.

-When Dynamic Programming approach is used
+When the Dynamic Programming approach is used?

 - Optimal substructure: The problem can be divided into subproblems, and the optimal solution for the problem can be found by combining the optimal solutions for the subproblems.